The Hundred-Foot Journey (film): Release

 The first trailer for the film was released on May 13, 2014.
 Its New York premiere was held at the Ziegfeld Theatre on August 4, 2014, and it was released in the United States on August 8.
-Walt Disney Studios Motion Pictures distributed The Hundred-Foot Journey globally through its Touchstone Pictures label, except for territories in Europe, the Middle East, and Africa, where rights were sold by Mister Smith Entertainment to independent distributors.
+Walt Disney Studios Motion Pictures distributed The Hundred-Foot Journey globally through its Touchstone Pictures label, except for territories in Europe, the Middle East and Africa, where rights were sold by Mister Smith Entertainment to independent distributors.
 Reliance Entertainment distributed the film in India.
 In France, the film was released as Les recettes du bonheur (Recipes for Happiness).
+The film's theatrical release coincided with the viral Ice Bucket Challenge that was occurring in August 2014 to raise awareness for ALS.
+In response to the challenge, and after being nominated by the film's producer Oprah Winfrey, fellow producer of the film Steven Spielberg recorded a video of himself participating in the challenge, which was uploaded to the film's promotional YouTube channel.

 Home media

-The film was released by Touchstone Home Entertainment on Blu-ray Disc and DVD on December 2, 2014.
+The film was released by Buena Vista Home Entertainment on Blu-ray Disc and DVD on December 2, 2014.

 Reception

 Box office

-The Hundred-Foot Journey grossed $10,979,290 in the U.S. its opening weekend, finishing in 4th place at the box office.
-It went on to earn $54,240,821 in the U.S. and $35,273,632 internationally for a worldwide box office total of $89,514,453.
+The Hundred-Foot Journey grossed $10,979,290 in the U.S. on its opening weekend, finishing in 4th place at the box office.
+It went on to earn $54,240,821 in the U.S. and $36,185,047 internationally for a worldwide box office total of $90,425,868.

 Critical response

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 68% based on reviews from 148 critics, with an average score of 6.2/10; the site's critics consensus reads "Director Lasse Hallström does lovely work and Helen Mirren is always worth watching, but The Hundred-Foot Journey travels predictable ground already covered by countless feel-good dramedies."
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 69% based on reviews from 143 critics, with an average score of 6.2/10; the site's critics consensus reads "Director Lasse Hallström does lovely work and Helen Mirren is always worth watching, but The Hundred-Foot Journey travels predictable ground already covered by countless feel-good dramedies."
 On Metacritic, the film has a weighted average score of 55 out of 100 based on reviews from 36 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 The Wrap's Alonso Duralde called the film "a surprisingly bland slumgullion of food porn and emotional manipulation, filtered through the middlebrow sensibilities of director Lasse Hallström."
 Varietys Justin Chang called it "the most soothing brand of cinematic comfort food."
 Edwin Arnaudin of the Asheville Citizen-Times gave the film a "B-plus".

-NPR's film critic Kenneth Turan said the film was entertaining, while criticizing the predictability of the story and "wish[ing] that the film had more of the messy juices of life flowing through its veins".
+NPR's film critic Kenneth Turan said the film was entertaining while criticizing the predictability of the story and "wish[ing] that the film had more of the messy juices of life flowing through its veins".